TWKB/Specification/twkb.md

 ### method nr 1  <br>
 tested <br>
 Also here the first coordinate is stored as full value and the ones after that as delta values<br>
-The difference is that here all values is stored as signed varInt with of maximum 8 bytes<br>
+The difference is that here all values is stored as signed varInt with of maximum 8 bytes<br><br>
+This seems to be the most promising method.

 ### method nr 2 <br>
 not tested <br>